RobertL31/fuddly/docs/source/data_model.rst

 following parameters:

-``values`` [optional, default value: **None**]
+``values`` [optional, default value: **None**] Exhaustive list of character strings that are valid for the node backed by this *String object*.
+The first item of the list is the default value, except if the parameter `default` is provided.

-  List of the character strings that are considered valid for the node backed by this *String object*.
-The default string is the first element of the list.
+``samples`` [optional, default value: **None**] Examples of character strings that are valid for the node backed by this *String object*.

 ``size`` [optional, default value: **None**]
   Valid character string size for the node backed by this *String